pringyy/Explore-MMO/README.md

 This is my final year project at the University of Glasgow for the School of Computing Science.
 This README provides a breif outline of the file structure and the game.
 **A [user manual](manual.md) is also provided which describes how to run the system.**
-At the end the technologies and external sources used are broken down, describing how each one contributed towards the system.
+At the end of this README the **technologies and external sources** used are broken down, describing how each one contributed towards the system.

 ## Live Demonstration